ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 </br>

 Informally, an update is any decision procedure that can be carried out by a computer.
-We can program the above update rule in Algebraic Julia:
+We can program the above update rule in Algebraic Julia as follows:

 +++